Azure/azure-quickstart-templates/matlab-cluster/README.md

     - VM Sizes are listed on the following page:
       <https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/>
 - *MJSVmSize*
-    - Size of the VM that will run MJS
+    - Size of the VM that will run MATLAB job scheduler
     - The recommended size is "Standard_DS2"
 - *NumWorkersOnMjsVm*
-    - Number of MDCS workers to run on the VM running MJS; zero workers are recommended
+    - Number of MATLAB Distributed Computing Server workers to run on the VM running MATLAB job scheduler; zero workers are recommended
 - *WorkerVmSize*
-    - Size of the VM that will contain with MDCS worker processes
+    - Size of the VM that will contain with MATLAB Distributed Computing Server worker processes
     -   There is one worker created per core on the VM
     -   Recommended sizes are "Standard_DS2" (2 core) to "Standard_DS14" (16 core)
 - *NumWorkerVms*
-    -   Number of VM’s that will run MDCS workers
+    -   Number of VMs that will run MATLAB Distributed Computing Server workers
 - *NumWorkersOnWorkerVms*
-    - Number of MDCS workers to run on the worker VM’s
+    - Number of MATLAB Distributed Computing Server workers to run on the worker VMs
     -   Using -1 creates one worker per core
 - *VmUsername*
-    - Username that can be used to login to any of the cluster VM’s
+    - Username that can be used to login to any of the cluster VMs
 - *SubscriptionId*
-    - Subscription under which all VM’s and storage accounts will be created
+    - Subscription under which all VMs and storage accounts will be created

 To create the cluster: